claytonsingh/icmp-exporter/README.md

 # What is prom-icmp?
 Prom icmp is an ICMP poller for prometheus.

-The major change from blackbox is that we use counters where possible and asynchronous send packets in the background.
+The major change from blackbox is that we use counters where possible and asynchronously send packets in the background.

 # Command line
 ```